Disney fireworks: Vehicles covered in ashes, residents say | Where Orlando Turns First For Breaking News, Weather, and Traffic

-The "Happily Ever After" fireworks show happens every night at Disney’s Magic Kingdom.
-However, residents around the park told Channel 9’s Jeff Deal that the fireworks are dropping a mess all over their cars and yards.
+CELEBRATION, Fla. - The "Happily Ever After" fireworks show happens every night at Disney’s Magic Kingdom.
+However, residents around the park told WFTV’s Jeff Deal that the fireworks are dropping a mess all over their cars and yards.

 Ashes and small pieces of card board are falling on vehicles and yards at the Windermere Cay Luxury apartments after the fireworks shows, residents say.

-"You have to pay for it every day to get it cleaned off, plus God only know what damage it's doing to my car,” Rob, who didn’t want to give his last name, told Eyewitness News.
+"You have to pay for it every day to get it cleaned off, plus God only know what damage it's doing to my car,” Rob, who didn’t want to give his last name, told WFTV.

 He and other residents told Eyewitness News that ever since the "Happily Ever After" show replaced "Wishes" last month, they’ve had to deal with debris.